mcjazzyfunky/js-surface/README.md

 ### Motivation

-What parts of React's API may allow some different still reasonable view?
+What are the main difference to React's API?

 * React's API is quite "optimized" for the use of JSX: